 If you can’t make your loan payment, begin by talking to your lender — ideally, before you miss the due date.
 Your lender may enroll you in a deferment or forbearance program or offer a loan modification.

 Any of these options can immediately relieve financial pressure and give you a pathway to repay your loan without defaulting.
-Still, other choices can help you manage a loan nearing default, including:
+Other choices can help you manage a loan nearing default, including:

-One caveat is that you may need a good to excellent credit score to qualify for all of these.
+One caveat is that you may need a good to excellent credit score to qualify for all of these opportunities.
 These options might be out of reach if you have defaulted or otherwise struggle with credit.

 Also worth noting: “Consolidation doesn’t reduce the amount you owe, but it could potentially lower your interest rate and will simplify your monthly (bills),” Tayne says.

 What Should You Do If You’ve Defaulted on a Loan?

 Once you’ve defaulted, damage control is key.
 Take these steps to get your credit back on track: